openhab/openhab-addons/bundles/org.openhab.binding.smartthings/README.md

 # Samsung Smartthings Binding

 This binding integrates the Samsung Smartthings Hub into openHAB.
-This is implemented as an openHAB 2 binding.

 ## Supported things